udos86/ng-dynamic-forms/README.md

 *So what if the activation state of `myTextArea` should actually depend on another control `myRadioGroup` as well?*

-Just add a second entry to the `requires` array and define how both relations should logically be connected via `connective`:
+Just add a second entry to the `when` array and define how both relations should logically be connected via `connective`:
 ```ts
 new DynamicTextAreaModel(
     {